Leptictidium

 Leptictidium is an extinct genus of small mammals that were likely bipedal.
-Comprising eight species, they resembled today's bilbies, bandicoots, and elephant shrews, and occupied a similar niche.
+Comprising eight species, they resembled today's bilbies, bandicoots, and sengis, and occupied a similar niche.
 They are especially interesting for their combination of characteristics typical of primitive eutherians with highly specialized adaptations, such as powerful hind legs and a long tail which aided in locomotion.
 They were omnivorous, their diet a combination of insects, lizards, frogs, and small mammals.
 Leptictidium and other leptictids are not placentals, but are non-placental eutherians, although they are closely related to placental eutherians.
 They appeared in the Lower Eocene, a time of warm temperatures and high humidity, roughly fifty million years ago.
 Although they were widespread throughout Europe, they became extinct around thirty-five million years ago with no descendants, as they were adapted to live in forest ecosystems and were unable to adapt to the open plains of the Oligocene.